OrchardCMS/OrchardCore/README.md

 ### Command line

 - Install the latest versions (current) for both Runtime and SDK of .NET Core from this page https://www.microsoft.com/net/download/core
-- Call `dotnet restore`.
-- Call `dotnet build`.
-- Next navigate to `D:\OrchardCore\src\OrchardCore.Cms.Web` or wherever your respective folder is on the command line in Administrator mode.
+- Navigate to `D:\OrchardCore\src\OrchardCore.Cms.Web` or wherever your respective folder is on the command line in Administrator mode.
 - Call `dotnet run`.
 - Then open the `http://localhost:5000` URL in your browser.